edapm/open-source-stories/README.md

-# open-source-stories
+# Open Source Stories
-The concept of telling stories, open source style
+The concept of telling stories, open source-style